-The space under your decking can be attractive to rats since it provides a safe space to shelter in.
+The space under your decking can be attractive to rats because it provides a safe shelter.

 Unfortunately, rats under the decking increase their chances of finding their way into your home.
-So, you need to act fast if you suspect rats are hiding in that location.
+So, if you suspect rats are hiding in that location, you must act fast.

 Having rats nesting under your deck can be a nightmarish ordeal.
 They’re likely to chew the decking material and weaken its structure.

-So, it’s important to rodent-proof your decking to keep them out.
+So, it’s crucial to rodent-proof your decking to keep them out.

 How To Get Rid Of Rats Under Decking

-Rats can cause serious damage to your deck if they gain access to it.
+If rats gain access to your deck, they can cause severe damage.
 Their strong teeth can chew through some of the toughest materials known to man.

 According to the Mohs scale, which ranks minerals on a scale of 1-10 based on their hardness, rats’ teeth are a 5.5.
 This makes them harder than human teeth (5.0), so they can chew through wooden decking.

-However, the safety of your decking isn’t the only thing you need to worry about if you have rats living under it.
+However, the safety of your decking isn’t the only thing you need to worry about if rats live under it.
 The proximity of your deck to your home means there’s a chance of rats getting indoors.

 There are methods you can use to get rid of rats living under the decking, including: